Revised July 2019

 Can TED affect my quality of life?

-Yes, doctors are increasingly aware that TED can affect your psychological and social well-being.
+Yes, it is well recognised that TED can affect your psychological and social well-being.
 If you have fluctuating thyroid levels you may feel anxious and/or irritable and suffer from mood swings until your hormone levels are stabilised.
 You may also feel anger, loss of self-esteem or confidence, or socially isolated, because of the change in the appearance of your eyes.
-Treatment - including surgery - can often improve this; and counselling, or contact with fellow TED sufferers, can help you find coping strategies.
-Contact the British Thyroid Foundation, The Thyroid Eye Disease Charitable Trust, or your local eye centre for help in locating a support group.
+Relationships may be affected – both social and at work.
+This is hardly surprising as the face and eyes are the most significant point of contact between individuals.
+TED can change your facial appearance and alter your expression which may affect the way people react to you which, understandably, can be difficult to cope with.
+Treatment, which may include surgery, can often improve this; and counselling, or contact with others who have TED, can help you find coping strategies.
+Contact the British Thyroid Foundation (BTF), The Thyroid Eye Disease Charitable Trust (TEDct), or your local eye centre for further support.

 What treatments are available for people with TED?

-- 'Decompression' surgery to create more space behind the eyes when there is pressure on the nerve or if there is a lot of protrusion of the eyeballs, in order to improve a person’s appearance
+- ‘Decompression’ surgery to create more space behind the eyes when there is pressure on the nerve, or if there is a lot of protrusion of the eyeballs, to allow the eyes to close better and to protect the eyes

-- Eye muscle surgery to treat double vision; and/or
+- Eye muscle surgery to treat double vision if this cannot be controlled with prisms; and/or

 Other treatments for TED include: